kevincsv/mangaP/README.md

 DELETE.**

-The **GET** method accepts as a parameter any ID that already exists and will return all the information regarding that ID, here is a example of the Endpoint
+The **GET** method accepts as a parameter any ID that already exists and will return all the information regarding that ID, here is an example of the Endpoint
 > https://manga-bk.herokuapp.com/mangas/609ffa45fbe4925aa004e503.

 If you make a request to that Endpoint you will receive a response similar to this